Indy Dancers - Indiana Club Event Information

 Our Coming Events Online Calendars Our Photo Pages Indiana Dance Links Find Our Dances Back

-First; A few of the many ways we are unique.
+First; A few of the many ways we are a unique Club.

 We are a dance club but you don't need know how to dance to come or join.
 We have about 40+ free group dance lessons per year and the members are encouraged to teach each other new steps.